run-house/runhouse/examples/mistral-aws-inferentia2/README.md

-# Deploy Mistral's 7B Model with TGI on AWS Inferentia
+# Deploy Mistral's 7B Model on AWS Inferentia

 See a more [rich explanation](https://www.run.house/examples/mistral-tgi-inference-on-aws-inferentia) of this example on our site.